International Trade performance by Country and Industry

 International slowdown involves all major economies, weighing on intermediate and investment goods.

-Published by Marzia Moccia. .Slowdown Macroeconomic analysis Intermediate goods Conjuncture Global demand Uncertainty Trade war Economic trends
+Published by Marzia Moccia. .Slowdown Macroeconomic analysis Intermediate goods Conjuncture Global demand Uncertainty Trade war Global economic trends

 Log in to use the pretty print function and embed function.

 Since the beginning of 2019, international trade has turned to a significant stagnation phase, as anticipated in the article "Protectionism and Weaknesses in global economy: evidence from international trade".

 International trade slowdown is involving numerous industries and geographical areas.
 In order to read this dynamics more clearly, the following graphs show the average growth rate recorded during 2018 on the x-axis and the growth rate recorded in the first 9 months of 2019 on the y-axis.
 Countries and Industries experiencing the sharpest slowdown are located in the bottom-right corner of the graph, below the yellow line.